drexed/active_object/README.md

 ```

 ####To:####
-`to` returns the beginning of the array up to position. `Rails Safe`
+`to` returns the beginning of the array up to position.

 ```ruby
 ["1", "2", "3"].to(0) #=> ["1"]